-How our plan works
+How our approach works

 Most universities charge additional fees for labs, courses, orientation, etc. But the University of Dayton is different.
 We don't have fees or surcharges, so you won't be surprised when you get your bill.

 Textbooks can be an unexpected expense.
 But University of Dayton students don't have to worry.
-If you attend an official campus visit and file the FAFSA by March 1, you can receive up to $4,000 for your textbooks (over four years).
+If you attend an official campus visit and file the FAFSA by Feb.
+1, you can receive up to $4,000 for your textbooks (over four years).

 Most universities focus on your first-year financial aid award and don't tell you how costs will change over time.
 At UD, we provide a four-year overview of costs.
 You'll also have peace of mind in knowing your net tuition cost stays the same all four years.